ProbablyBread/PowerShell-HttpClientWrapper/README.md

 # PowerShell-HttpClientWrapper
-Wrapper class for System.Net.Http.HttpClient for use in PowerShell since Invoke-WebRequest doesn't work for most situations.
-Tested only on PowerShell 5.1.
+Wrapper class for System.Net.Http.HttpClient for use in PowerShell since Invoke-WebRequest doesn't work for most situations on PowerShell 5.1.
+Tested only on PowerShell 5.1, but should work any other version >=5.1.

 **WARNING**: